A winter sunset in Trieste, 2023

 About Me

-I am a physicist by training, with a Ph.D. in theoretical physics by University of Campinas (UNICAMP, Brazil).
-My background is in statistical mechanics, dynamical systems and stochastic processes.
-I am currently a Centuri postdoc in Dr. Florence Bansept’s lab (the Mathematical Modeling of Microbiomes Group</li>), in the Laboratoire de Chimie Bacterienne (LCB), Marseille, France.
-In my research, I apply mathematical modelling techniques to understand biological phenomena.
+I am a physicist by training, with a PhD in theoretical physics from the University of Campinas (UNICAMP, Brazil).
+My background is in statistical mechanics, dynamical systems, and stochastic processes.
+I am currently a CENTURI postdoctoral fellow in Dr. Florence Bansept’s lab (the Mathematical Modeling of Microbiomes Group), at the Laboratoire de Chimie Bactérienne (LCB), Marseille, France.
+In my research, I apply mathematical modeling techniques to understand biological phenomena, particularly those related to ecology and evolution.

 • My Erdos number is 5.